Design (M.F.A. and Certificate)

 DRAM 402a/b, Set Seminar A weekly meeting of student set designers in all years of the program to discuss specific issues arising out of current School and Yale Rep productions so that all can learn from the challenges encountered and solutions discovered in actual production.
 The focus is on a horizontal, student-to-student exchange of knowledge, as opposed to the vertical, faculty-to-student teaching that happens in many classes.
 This forum is also open for discussion of any other topics that might influence the thinking of designers in the contemporary world, such as the work of influential designers, artists, and films.
 Michael Yeargan, Riccardo Hernández

 DRAM 404a/b, Lighting Seminar A weekly meeting of student lighting designers in all years of the program to discuss specific issues arising out of current School and Yale Rep productions so that all can learn from the challenges encountered and solutions discovered in actual production.
 The focus is on a horizontal, student-to-student exchange of knowledge, as opposed to the vertical, faculty-to-student teaching that happens in many classes.
 This forum is also open for discussion of any other topics that might influence the thinking of designers in the contemporary world, such as the work of influential designers, artists, and films.
-Stephen Strawbridge, Alan Edwards
+Donald Holder, Stephen Strawbridge, Alan Edwards

 DRAM 414a/b, Projection Seminar Each production has unique challenges, and this course is an opportunity for all projection design students to learn vicariously through the productions designed by their colleagues.
 The seminar provides a time and space for the community of projection designers to examine their process throughout the production period, getting weekly feedback in areas where they have asked for help or guidance in areas where their mentors see they need support, and brainstorming with the group.
 Using the analogy of Yale Repertory Theatre as a teaching hospital, this seminar is the skills lab.
 This is also a time to discuss what’s happening in theater, film, motion graphics, music, dance, opera, visual art, and sculpture as it relates to, or inspires, our field.
 Facilitated by Shawn Boyle